HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 (perhaps not the best code but good enough for our discussion)

-## Step 4 - Show the XML in a nice way
+## Step 4 - Display the formatted XML
 Now that we have the XML string we want to show it nicely in a modal dialog.
 We could open a regular dialog and use a textbox to display the XML but we can simply reuse the VuGen dialogs framework and the VuGen XML viewer to display our information.
 First we add the dialogs framework.
 We reference